dennis-klein/arms-trade-networks/data/readme.md

 itpd_aggregated.rds: List of yearly (17, 2000 to 2016) matrices (257 x 257);
 numerical, aggregated export flows.
 Rebased to constant 2010 USD.
+Flow is only considered if more than 1pct of exporters' trade else 0.

 milit_exp.RData: Matrix of dimensions 257 x 69, numerical for military expenditure.
 Source: NMC